spread-ai/docs-comments/docs/module-2/querying-spread.md

 ```

-??? abstract "Task 1: Create a UI"
+!!! abstract "Task 1: Find a query"

      Run a query in EIN Explorer to find the model of a battery and its supplier.